FinalSpark-np/.github/README.md

 # .github
-PRIVATE - Use to change org public README
+Use to change org public README